clayy-esc/clayy-esc/README.md

 **Web Crawler — OnlineJobsPH** · `Python · Scrapy`
 > Built a Scrapy-based crawler to extract and structure publicly available job listings into JSON format for downstream analysis.

-**Aquaflow** · `FlutterFlow · Firebase`
-> Mobile app for water refilling stations with real-time ordering, delivery scheduling, and inventory management, backed by Firebase Auth and Firestore.

 ---